Structured Outputs

 Frontend Integration

-Create a React component matching your data component name:
+Create a React component that receives the props defined by your data component schema:

 const TaskList = ({ tasks, totalCount, completedCount }) => (